angelcolberg/angelcolberg.github/_pages/about.md

 ---
 title: About Me
-subtitle: I am a cross-disciplinary designer, developer and director with 24 years creating consumer and enterprise experiences across most platforms and devices.
+subtitle: I am a multi-disciplinary designer, developer and director with 24 years creating consumer and enterprise experiences across most platforms and devices.
 description: About Me
 featured_image: /images/posts/logo-pink-hero.png
 ---